Dog Friendly Information

 Visit our Beach Guide for more information on local beaches.

 In our accommodation listings you will find providers that take dogs will have Pets accepted listed under Establishment Features in the Facilities section.
-Unfortunately we only have a few establishments who accept pets and you will tend to find that they are more likely to be farm accommodation.
-Use 'dog friendly' as as key words in the search box and contact the individual provider for further information, or if you would like some more help finding establishments where pets are accepted please contact us on +44(0)1726 833616.
+Contact the individual provider for further information, or if you would like some more help finding establishments where pets are accepted please contact us on +44(0)1726 833616.

-Many pubs locally are happy to take dogs while you have a drink or a meal.
+Plenty of pubs and cafe's locally are happy to take dogs while you have a drink or a meal.

 To be sure though we suggest that you contact establishments that you wish to visit first.